eriol/quoll/README.md

 ```

 Distribution of resources is not supported yet using cargo, so to get the base
-icons (as described by AnyBar) just download them and put in the directory
+icons (as the ones included in AnyBar, but in SVG format) just download them
-where quoll will search for them:
+and put in the directory where quoll will search for them:

 ```
 mkdir -p $(quoll home) && curl -s https://github.com/eriol/quoll/releases/download/0.1.0/base_resources.tar.gz | tar xzf - -C $(quoll home)